koo-ec/Wind_Turbine_Maintenance/README.md

 ## DREAM: Data-driven Reliability-centred Evolutionary and Automated Maintenance Planner for Offshore Wind Farms

 Some implementations related to maintenance modeling and optimization of offshore wind farms will be provided.

+## Case Studies

+## Publication

+## Related Works

+## License
+This framework is available under an MIT License.

+## Acknowledgments
+We would like to thank EDFEnergy R&D UK Centre and AURA Innovation Centre fortheir support.